Scotchester/jellybeans/_posts/2026-04-01-dunkin-refreshers.md

 I think it speaks well of these jelly beans that I quickly reach for more after each one or two I finish; they clearly have a baseline level of quality that makes them enjoyable to eat.
-That said, when I think about the individual flavors, I'm hot hugely impressed.
+That said, when I think about the individual flavors, I'm not hugely impressed.

 Lemonade is probably the best of the four; there is a nuance to the flavor that really captures the ideal balance between the tartness of a lemon and